 - In 2018, I was a Venture Fellow at Notation Capital, where I researched frontier tech and explored ideas in real estate, AR/VR, the gig economy and publishing.

 - From summer 2016 through spring 2017, I traveled around Europe, Asia and North America.
 Highlights include joining a road trip from London to Mongolia as part of the largest team ever fielded for the Mongol Rally and writing the first draft of my novel.
-While traveling, I consulted for startups and organizations including Trim, Betaworks and Toptal.
+While traveling, I consulted for startups including Trim, Betaworks and Toptal.

 - From 2013-2016, I was a founding member of the New Ventures team at Redfin.
 I worked on partnerships, corp dev and new businesses, including: our acquisition of Walk Score, writing the first business plan for Redfin Now, and leading our exploration of VR.